 - 1. "Affordable" means offering broadband service in rural areas at rates that are reasonably comparable to urban areas. - 2.
 "Antenna" means communications equipment that transmits and/or receives over-the-air electromagnetic signals used in the provision of Wireless Services. - 3.
-"Applicable Codes" means uniform building, fire, electrical, plumbing, or mechanical codes adopted by a recognized national code organization or local amendments to those codes enacted solely to address safety, reliability, threats of destruction of property or injury to Persons, or local codes or ordinances adopted to implement this subsection. - 4.
+"Applicable Codes" means uniform building, fire, electrical, plumbing, or mechanical codes adopted by a recognized national code organization or local amendments to those codes enacted solely to address threats of destruction of property or injury to Persons, or local codes or ordinances adopted to implement this subsection. - 4.
 "Applicant" means a Person who submits an Application under this Model Code. - 5.
 "Application" means a request submitted by an Applicant to an Authority for a permit to construct new Facilities, complete a Substantial Modification, or to Collocate Communications Network Facilities in, along, or outside the Public Right-of-Way. - 6.
 "As-Built Report" means a report indicating any changes to an Attachment caused by Make Ready, including a unique field label identifier, the pole number if available, and the address or coordinates of the Attachment. - 7.
 "Attacher" means any Person or its agents or contractors seeking to fasten or affix any Attachment in the Public Right-of-Way. - 8.
 "Attachment" means communications equipment, Antenna, line, or Facility of any kind fastened or affixed to a Utility Pole or other structure, or its guys and anchors used to support communications Attachments. - 9.
 "Attachment Application" means the Application made by an Attacher to an Owner for consent to attach such Attacher's Attachments to the Owner's Utility Pole or similar structure, or its guys and anchors, used to support communications. - 10.
 "Authority" means a State, county, municipality, district, local authority or other subdivision thereof, or similar entity authorized by applicable Law to make legislative, quasi-judicial, or administrative decisions, including concerning an Application, but shall not include State courts having jurisdiction over an Authority. - 11.
-"Authority Pole" means a Utility Pole owned, managed or operated by or on behalf of an Authority in the Public Right-of-Way
+"Authority Pole" means a Utility Pole owned or operated by an Authority in the Public Right-of-Way, including those that are used to provide lighting or traffic control functions and those that are owned by a municipal electric Utility or a Utility Pole used to support municipally owned or operated electric distribution facilities.